bvanderveen/fcs-platform/readme.md

 ## Put Docker on your laptop

 Make sure you've got Docker on your laptop and your `docker` command is set up to talk to a Docker daemon.
+On OS X, I use `boot2docker`.
 Ensure `boot2docker` is up and running;

     $ boot2docker up